fx2y/treksistem-latest/README.md

 *   **Clarity:** If a request is ambiguous, ask for clarification, referencing specific sections of this document or related RFCs.
 *   **File Paths:** When referring to or generating code for specific parts of the project, use the monorepo paths (e.g., `apps/worker/src/routes/orders.ts`).
 *   **Tactical Focus:** Provide specific, actionable code snippets or instructions rather than high-level strategic advice, unless specifically asked.
+*   **Modularity:** Break large solutions into logical, reusable parts as per user preferences.
+*   **Developer Experience:** Prioritize developer experience and operational excellence in all suggestions.
+*   **Accuracy:** Be accurate and thorough, considering new technologies and contrarian ideas when appropriate.
+*   **Code Quality:** Return complete, functional solutions when needed, prioritizing maintainability and observability.